 Everything Begins with Mindfulness

-Overall, digital learning is more sustainable than in-person events, primarily due to the reduction of travel and the lower need for physical teaching materials.
-However, the digital infrastructure of e-learning comes with its own environmental burdens that are often underestimated - particularly the energy consumption of data centers and the environmental consequences of device production.
+Overall, digital learning is more sustainable than in-person events, primarily due to the reduction of travel and the lower demand for physical teaching materials.
+However, the digital infrastructure of e-learning brings its own environmental burdens that are often underestimated - particularly the energy consumption of data centers and the environmental consequences of device production.

-For e-learning to become even more sustainable, course providers and participants must handle digital resources more consciously.
-The use of renewable energy, energy-efficient technologies, and sustainable devices helps all stakeholders further enhance the positive effects of digital learning and minimize the ecological footprint.
+For e-learning to become even more sustainable, course providers and participants must use digital resources more consciously.
+The use of renewable energies, energy-efficient technologies, and sustainable devices helps all parties involved maximize the positive effects of digital learning and minimize the ecological footprint.

-As always, when it comes to sustainability, it can only be said: we all must do our part, at all times and in all aspects of our daily lives.
+As always, when it comes to the topic of "sustainability," it can only be said: We all need to do our part, anytime and in every aspect of our daily lives.
 This also includes digital learning, which has been a part of it for several years now.
 So: Let’s take care of it!

-We hope that this article has provided you with some useful information and practical tips, and we wish you continued enjoyment with your e-learning!
+We hope that this article has provided you with some useful information and practical tips, and we wish you continued enjoyment with your e-learnings!